shreyas-satish/worldview/README.md

 ```

-This function returns a [OpenLayers.Feature.Vector](http://dev.openlayers.org/docs/files/OpenLayers/Feature/Vector-js.html) object.
+This method returns a [OpenLayers.Feature.Vector](http://dev.openlayers.org/docs/files/OpenLayers/Feature/Vector-js.html) object.

-The attributes object is an optional you could pass into the addMarker function to store some information that you would access to later, for instance, to show the name of the location when a marker is selected.
+The attributes object is an optional object which you could pass into the addMarker method to store some information that you would need access to later, for instance, to show the name of the location when a marker is selected.

 ### Drawing a Line with a list of latitude/longitude pairs